Rapidplay Rally Standings – 2024-25

 Example 3 – In a six round event, Mikhail is given a bye in round five and leaves before round six is played.
 From the first four rounds he scores 1.5 points.
 The percentage score considers the number of available games, this is calculated as 100 * 1.5/5 (we have subtracted the number of byes from the overall number of rounds, and do not consider round six as a bye.
 The percentage score is therefore 30% and we add the number of games played to give an overall score of 34.

 To explain why we divide by 5 rather than 4 in the last case, this is to prevent early withdrawal from an event from giving an unfair advantage to a player.
 Otherwise, a player withdrawing after a win in the first round of an event would score 101 for the event, which would not be anywhere as near as well deserved as a score of 104 for scoring 4/4 in the same event, and the small difference of 3 points is not reflective of the true gap between these performances.
+Those who join an event late are treated in the same way as those who leave early.

 The Total Number of Events Played Determines How Many Scores for Each Player May Be Counted